 Tattered Battle Flags Told a Regiment’s Story

 As the Civil War continued, regimental flags often became something of a scrapbook, as the names of battles fought by the regiment would be stitched onto the flags.
-And as flags became tattered in battle they took on new significance.
+And as flags became tattered in battle they took on deeper significance.

 At the end of the Civil War state governments put considerable effort into collecting battle flags, and those collections were looked upon with great reverence in the late 19th century.